sharonnkanng/sharonnkanng/README.md

 ## I'm Sharon Kang,

-- 🤓 A sophomore majoring in Computer Science at Mount Holyoke College.
+- 🤓 A rising junior majoring in Computer Science at Mount Holyoke College.
 I am a question asker✨ and self-learner🎯
 - 😄 I use *She/Her/Hers* as pronouns
 - 👩‍💻 I love learning technology because of its power to make things into reality🖼️
 - 🔭 My Interests are Web Development and iOS Development